The best luxury hotels in the Peak District

 Wildhive Callow Hall Hotel, Ashbourne

-Crowned The Sunday Times’ Hotel of the Year in 2021, Callow Hall Hotel sits at the gateway to the Peak District, just outside the pretty market town of Ashbourne, nestled in 35 acres of gardens, woodlands and wild meadow.
-The 19th-century restored Victorian country manor houses 15 plush bedrooms, beautifully designed private dining spaces and the glass Garden Room bar and restaurant.
+Crowned The Times’ Hotel of the Year in 2021, Wildhive Hotel sits at the gateway to the Peak District, just outside the pretty market town of Ashbourne, nestled in 35 acres of gardens, woodlands and wild meadow.
+The restored Victorian country manor houses 15 plush bedrooms, beautifully designed private dining spaces and a glass Garden Room bar and restaurant.

-Tucked away among the rolling landscape of rural Staffordshire, The Tawny Hotel invites guests to immerse themselves in the splendour of Consall Hall Estate’s meticulously restored wild gardens.
+Tucked away among the rolling landscape of rural Staffordshire, The Tawny hotel invites guests to immerse themselves in the splendour of Consall Hall Estate’s meticulously restored wild gardens.
 Rather than a traditional hotel set-up, The Tawny comprises 55 contemporary shepherds huts, treehouses, boathouses, modern retreat rooms and the luxurious Lookout suite, each inspired by the 70-acre grounds they are nestled within, with private terraces, outdoor bathtubs and stunning, uninterrupted views to boot.
+New last summer was its Falcon Farmhouse, perfect for those with a family in tow.
+Complete with its own outdoor spa bath, heated infinity pool, Big Green Egg barbecue, cinema room and, most importantly, a personalised concierge service, expect a seamless getaway.

 The hotel’s striking central building houses the Plumicorn restaurant, which honours Staffordshire and the Peak District with ingredients sourced from the hotel’s own kitchen garden and the neighbouring area.
 Wellness is paramount at the Tawny: each room comes equipped with yoga mats with private or group classes on offer, and reading nooks litter the grounds, encouraging quiet moments of reflection and relaxation.